chrispk-com/staging-chrispk-com/_drafts/2018-07-23-dalmatia-croatia.markdown

 The Adriatic sea.

 I don't have a lot to say about this photo despite using it as the cover image for this post.
-I like the way this photo convey's the beauty, freedom and fun of island hopping in Croatia (and other Adriatic coutries).
+I like the way this photo convey's the beauty, freedom and fun of island hopping in Croatia (and other Adriatic countries).

 {% include print_album_image.html album_index=5 %}